costineesti/about-me/content/seaclear.md

 tags:
   - "#SeaClear"
 ---
+Everything I do inside this project is out of passion and constant drive to learn from professionals.

  We are building the first robots to clean the litter from the ocean floor.
 It is an EU funded project and I'm contributing through Technical University of Cluj-Napoca.

 >[!NOTE] MISSION